Strawberry Buttercream Frosting Recipe

 I always find freeze-dried strawberries in my regular grocery store in the dried fruit aisle.
 Trader Joe’s, Whole Foods, Target, and Amazon all carry them.

 Do not use “dried strawberries,” which are chewy like raisins or dried apricots.
 They have a gummy texture and don’t grind into a powder.
 You need freeze-dried strawberries, which have all of the moisture removed.
-They’re the same strawberries we use in strawberry and cream cookies.
+There’s also freeze-dried raspberries, which is an ingredient we use to coat these chocolate raspberry crinkle cookies.

 What Tastes Best With Strawberry Buttercream?

-The flavor-combo possibilities are endless!
-This recipe makes enough for a dozen cupcakes, a 3-layer 6-inch cake, or a 9×13-inch quarter sheet cake.
+The dessert flavor-combo possibilities are endless!
+This recipe makes enough for a dozen cupcakes, a 3-layer 6-inch cake, or a 9×13-inch quarter vanilla sheet cake.
 I would 1.5x the recipe for a 2-layer cake.

 I also halve the recipe and use it to fill these chocolate covered strawberry cupcakes.